carriersuslfreight/FreightPingDocuments/README.md

 ### Initial Startup:
 - The application will make a request to the web server to get the reporting interval time
     - The response will be in XML format and indicate number of minutes
-    - If the connection cannot be made, and error dialog is shown
+    - If a network or server error is received, a default interval value will be used

 ### Phone Number Field:
 - User will enter phone number once on startup, but have option to change the number later.
-- Field will accept only digits, with no extra characters such as ( ) or -
+- Field will accept only digits, with no non-numeric characters such as ( ) or -
 - Field will be validated for containing 10 digits
 - ?
 If user enters < 10 digits, an error dialog box is shown
 - The phone number will be saved to preferences and shown to the user on subsequent startups.